dukky/PuushSaver/README.md

 PuushSaver
 ==========
-A program designed to keep your puushes accessable for longer than the 1 month that puush will limit to on 1st August 2013.
+A program designed to keep your puushes accessible for longer than the 1 month that puush will limit to on 1st August 2013.

 ###Binaries
 Download the latest [release](https://github.com/dukky/PuushSaver/releases).